Detailed Guide forMedical Records and Health Information Technicians in San Diego County

 Projections of Employment

-In San Diego County, the number of Health Information Technicians is expected to grow slower than average growth rate for all occupations.
-Jobs for Health Information Technicians are expected to increase by 16.0 percent, or 230 jobs between 2012 and 2022.
+In San Diego County, the number of Health Information Technicians is expected to grow faster than average growth rate for all occupations.
+Jobs for Health Information Technicians are expected to increase by 17.2 percent, or 330 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|